spicysoft/jp-www-gitlab-com/sites/uncategorized/source/pricing/faq-efficient-free-tier/index.html.md

 A. There will be a 5-user limit for top-level namespaces with private visibility.
 At this time, top-level namespaces with public visibility will not have a user limit.

 **Q. Who do these changes apply to?**
 A. These user limits are applicable only to users of the free tier of the GitLab SaaS offering in a top-level namespace with private visibility.
-These changes do not apply to users of the the free tier of the GitLab SaaS offering in a public top-level namespace, paid tiers, the free tier of the self-managed offering and [community programs](/community/), including GitLab for Open Source, GitLab for Education, and GitLab for Startups users.
+These changes do not apply to users of the free tier of the GitLab SaaS offering in a public top-level namespace, paid tiers, the free tier of the self-managed offering and [community programs](/community/), including GitLab for Open Source, GitLab for Education, and GitLab for Startups users.

 **Q. Do these changes apply to Trials?**
 A. No. These user limits do not apply to Trials during the trial period.